-Questionbanks - which one?Watch
+Questionbanks - which one?Watch this thread

 3rd year London uni medic here.
 I was wondering what question banks do people use and if they're any good?

 Not sure if I want to spend money on that, or should I just stick to what's free online and use MCQ books in the library?

 I hear people say Passmedicine is affordable and just what you need for finals, but looking at their website it seems a little basic...

 But in the mean time I've done my homework, signed up for some trials and sharing my findings below:

 PasTest - 49 pounds for 12 months - looks very professional - they also have OSCE videos, SJT and PSA prep included in the bundle